sakuli/sakuli.github.io/content/docs/enterprise/omd.md

 3. `check_results_sakuli` ⇒ queue name to receive Sakuli results.
 Make sure this queue name is defined in property `sakuli.forwarder.gearman.server.queue` on all Sakuli clients (see Sakuli Client Configuration)
 4. `check_results` ⇒ default queue of mod-gearman where gearman workers write back their results (no need to change that)
 5. The proxy does a live status query for each incoming package to ensure that the receiving host/service exists.
 It provides a special "error host/service" pair where the proxy can send a message in case of results coming back for non-existent services
-6. Status of the messages for non-existent services (2=CRITICAL)
+6. Status of the messages for non-existent services (2 = CRITICAL)

 {{<highlight bash>}}
 su - <SITE_USER>